-As I write this I’m not sure what is going on with Covid-19 as I am writing in advance trying to keep the flow going in my mind from For the Love of Music P1…..
+As I write this I’m not sure what is going on with Covid-19 as I am writing in advance.
+I’m trying to keep the flow going in my mind from For the Love of Music P1…..

 Being close to London – about 40 minutes on the train – is handy for big concert venues but smaller venues sometimes are more powerful.
-Reading Rivermead Centre is fairly close but transport links to it are pretty rubbish for me.
+Reading Rivermead Centre is fairly close but public transport links to it are pretty rubbish for me.
 Not sure if you have experienced this venue but you could say it’s like a town hall.
-I’ve witnessed Ocean Color Scene play here and of course Weller.
-The only relation to using wheelchair skills at this hall is confidence, as it’s small there are not really any large corridors to wheel at pace down, it’s just a mass of gig goers, or fans… or Mods depending on who you are seeing.
+I’ve witnessed Ocean Colour Scene play here and of course Weller.
+The only relation to using wheelchair skills at this hall is confidence.
+As it’s small there are not really any large corridors to wheel at pace down, it’s just a mass of gig goers, or fans… or Mods depending on who you are seeing.

 The furthest I have gone for a gig is Birmingham NEC.
 This is about 100 miles north on the M40 for me.
 The O2 in Stratford, or the Millennium Dome, is closer but takes longer to get to either by car or train.
 It’s quite an interesting journey for me by public transport to Stratford.
 A short taxi journey to the local train station and hop on a train to London.
 If I am lucky enough to get a straight through one it’s 30ish minutes.
 I need to get off at Marylebone.